Titantek/ada-outlier-datastory/content.md

   <div class="Marty">
     <div class="icon"></div>
-    <div class="message">Doc, we have seen that llama3 is better than mistral in terms of path length distribution and falls in the confidence interval of the players in 78.5% of the cases.
-So, can we generate the data for 2024 with llama3 and compare the performance of llama3 between 2007 and 2024?</div>
+    <div class="message">Doc, we’ve observed that Llama3 outperforms Mistral in terms of path length distribution and falls within the players' confidence interval in 78.5% of cases.
+Could we proceed to generate the data for 2024 using Llama3 and then compare its performance between 2007 and 2024?</div>
   </div>

    <div class="Doc">